 ii.
-Permanent material stockpiles approved for use by the EPA are identified on the map titled BlueScope Steel Titled Number 2 Works Permanent Stockpiles Drawing Number 398702 ("the Map").
+Permanent material stockpiles approved for use by the EPA are identified on the map titled BlueScope Steel titled Number 2 Works Permanent Stockpiles Drawing Number 398702 ("the Map") (EPA file DOC21/541873).

 2. The EPA must be consulted prior to the establishment of any new permanent or temporary stockpiles: